orbatschow/kubepost/docs/role.md

 </table>

-### Role.spec.instanceNamespaceSelector
+### Role.spec.ConnectionSelector
 <sup><sup>[↩ Parent](#rolespec)</sup></sup>

-Narrow down the namespaces for the previously matched instances.
+Define which connections shall be used by kubepost for this role.

 <table>
     <thead>